Perspective

 Getting projects off the ground

 Insurance is critical for the development and operation of energy infrastructure.
 During the investment and construction phases of an asset, risk transfer solutions can help secure capital, make projects bankable, reduce total cost of risk, and provide all stakeholders with appropriate protections.
 Insurance can cover everything from delays in start-up, to business interruption, credit, contractual and geopolitical risks, third party liabilities, and natural catastrophe events.
 The insurance markets’ maturity and understanding of these types of risks is continuously improving as the renewable energy sector grows, and as technologies mature.
-For example, insurance markets in Asia are fast learning how to evaluate earthquake risk for offshore wind projects.
+For example, insurance markets in Asia are quickly learning how to evaluate earthquake risk for offshore wind projects.

-A project or site technical risk review (desktop or physical) can then identify the potential for property damage, delay in start-up losses or business interruption.
-EML modelling calculates the value of the risk exposure which feeds into the technical underwriting report and establishes the parameters for the type and amount of required insurance coverages.
-Recent experience shows that this data-driven approach can reduce the cost of insurance by up to 30%, which for investors in large-scale projects can mean savings of millions of dollars.
+A project or site technical risk review can further identify the potential for property damage, delay in start-up losses, or business interruption.
+EML modelling calculates the value of the risk exposure which feeds into the technical underwriting report and establishes appropriate limits of required insurance coverages.

 Hedging the weather

-While we cannot control the weather, there are parametric tools that facilitate efficient weather risk transfer needed to support renewable projects.
-Parametric insurance pays out when certain predetermined event parameters are met, rather than compensating for damages.
+While we cannot control the weather, parametric insurance tools can facilitate efficient weather risk transfer to support renewable energy projects.
+Parametric insurance affords coverage when certain predetermined event parameters are met, rather than compensating for damages.
 Solutions designed to protect against lack of wind and solar irradiance have been around for more than 10 years, and more sophisticated products continue to be developed as a reflection of both project needs and weather volatility.
+Parametric named windstorm protection, for example, can assist solar projects in the Caribbean, where traditional capacity for wind exposure to renewable sources is scarce.

 Insuring the future